Islamist success is democracy at work - Egypt's Moussa

 Kamal al-Ganzouri, told the state-owned al-Ahram newspaper he did not want to appoint a new interior minister to oversee law and order on the eve of Monday's run-off votes.

-(Additional reporting by Maha El Dayan, Tom Pfeiffer and Tamim Elyan; Writing by Alistair Lyon; Editing by Michael Roddy)
+(Additional reporting by Maha El Dayan, Tom Pfeiffer and Tamim Elyan; Writing by Alistair Lyon)